Dinside01/proofzoom/README.md

 # ProofZoom

+(For technical documentation and maintenance instructions, see PROOFZOOM-MANUAL.md.)

 ProofZoom is a mathematics archive of essays designed to present mathematical ideas with clarity, structure, and conceptual insight.